kanekomasahiro/Re-ranking/README.md

 ## Quick-Thought (QT)
 ![Quick-Thought](/images/QT.png "qt")
 - negative example: NMT translation of source side of document-level parallel corpus
-- positive example: original target side of document-level parallel corpus--
+- positive example: original target side of document-level parallel corpus

 Our proposed reranker use quick-thoughts (QT) [1] to initialize the encoder of our proposed method.
 The advantages of using QT to initialize are below: